askorama/oramacloud-client-javascript/README.md

 ### Set up Orama Cloud singleton

-Create a orama.ts file in the src folder to create a Orama Cloud Client instance that you’ll use throughout your application.
+Create an orama.ts file in the src folder to create an Orama Cloud Client instance that you’ll use throughout your application.

 ```ts
 import { OramaCloud } from '@oramacloud/client/vue'